amlaksil/alx-interview/0x00-pascal_triangle/README.md

 [1, 5, 10, 10, 5, 1]
 [1, 6, 15, 20, 15, 6, 1]
 ```

-Installation
+## Installation
 To use the pascal_triangle function in your project, you can follow these steps:
 1. Clone this GitHub repository
 ```
 $ git clone https://github.com/amlaksil/alx-interview.git/ 0x00-pascal_triangle
 ```

-2. Navigate to project directory
+2. Navigate to the project directory
 ```
 $ cd 0x00-pascal_triangle
 ```

-3. Import the pascal_trianle function in your python code
+3. Import the pascal_trianle function in your Python code
 ```
 from 0-pascal_triangle import pascal_triangle
 ```